manuelamador/floating_rate/README.md

 There are five notebooks in `scripts`:

-  - `EG_vs_CK.ipynb` compare models with and without the possibility of Cole-Kehoe runs.

-  - `chatterjee_eyigungor.ipynb` replicates the results of Chatterjee and Eyigungor (AER 2012) paper.

-  - `Chapter7plots.ipynb` generates the plots in chapter 7 of ["The economics of sovereign debt and default"](https://press.princeton.edu/books/hardcover/9780691176819/the-economics-of-sovereign-debt-and-default).

-  - `floating_rate.ipynb` solves the one period bond model (with and without runs), the long term bond model (with and without runs) and the floating rate bond model.
-It generates the plots used in  ["Sovereign debt crises and floating-rate bonds"](https://manuelamador.me/files/floatingrate.pdf)
+  - `floating_rate_figures_tables.ipynb` solves the one period bond model (with and without runs), the long term bond model (with and without runs) and the floating rate bond model.
+It generates the plots and tables presented in  ["Sovereign debt crises and floating-rate bonds"](https://manuelamador.me/files/floatingrate.pdf)

-  - `floating_rate_simulations.ipynb` generates the simulations and associated moments.

-Associated with Jupyter each notebook, there is a Julia script (`.jl`) that can be run instead.